Pierre Lemonnier (footballer): Life and career

 Lemonnier was born in Rennes in 1993, and raised in nearby Bazouges-la-Pérouse, where his parents worked in agriculture.
-As a youngster, he played football at his village club, US Bazouges-la-Pérouse, before joining the junior ranks of the local league club, Stade Rennais, in 2003 as a nine-year-old midfielder.
+As a youngster, he played football at his village club, US Bazouges-la-Pérouse, before joining the junior ranks of the local league club, Rennes, in 2003 as a nine-year-old midfielder.
 He gradually developed into a defender, playing at right back or in his preferred central defence.
 He was not taken into the club's centre de formation (academy) – the stream that leads towards a professional football career – with the rest of his age group in 2008, but after an impressive season with the amateur youths, he was accepted as a late entrant, although he felt somewhat of an outsider.

 He made one appearance for Rennes B in the Championnat de France Amateur (CFA) in the 2010–11 season, and signed a two-year contrat stagiaire (trainee contract) in 2011.
 In the next two seasons, he made 23 appearances for Rennes B in the Championnat de France Amateur 2 (CFA 2), mostly as a starter; he also played alongside his brother Antony, two years his senior, in central defence for Rennes' Division Supérieure Élite (seventh-tier) team.
 When his contract ended, he was not offered a professional deal, but was offered and accepted a one-year extension on amateur terms.
 He started 24 of the 26 matches in the 2013–14 CFA 2 season, and was released at the end of it.

 After a three-day trial, Lemonnier signed for a year at Ligue 2 club Dijon, again on amateur terms.
 He played once for the first team, starting in a Coupe de la Ligue match against Laval, made 18 appearances for the reserves in the CFA 2, and was released at the end of his contract.